JonathanNasc/vilaland/README.md

 # Roadmap
 - [X] Player movement based on street click points
 - [X] Set the interactive area to enable pointer cursor
-- [X] Generate Random generator
+- [X] Generate Random resources
 - [ ] Allow players to collect resources
 - [ ] Allow players to create buildings
 - [ ] Allow players to create new streets and forks
+- [ ] Set the player's turn and the board turn
 - [ ] Allow NPC's to interact with buildings
-- [ ] Set the player's turn and the board turn
 - [ ] Enable online tables
 - [ ] Screen to set the game and start a online or local table
-- [ ] Screen to show the players ranking: the richest to poorest
+- [ ] Screen to show the players ranking: the richest to the poorest

 # Creator
 jonathan.nasc@live.com